manishavi/Preprocessing/challenges/LESS-advanced/README.md

 ## Stretch

-Create unique buttons for each heading in the main-content section.  (use your mixin!).
+Create unique buttons for each heading in the main-content section.
+(Use a namespace!).
 Try out a fun mixin on hover for each button.